rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 It would be stupid to read a file but not bind that read to a handle because we wouldn't be able to do anything with the file.
 So in our case, we bound the handle to `handle`.

-In the next line, we see a function called `hGetContents`{.label .function}.
+In the next line, we see a function called `hGetContents`.
 It takes a `Handle`, so it knows which file to get the contents from and returns an `IO String` --- an I/O action that holds as its result the contents of the file.
 This function is pretty much like `getContents`.
 The only difference is that `getContents` will automatically read from the standard input (that is from the terminal), whereas `hGetContents` takes a file handle which tells it which file to read from.